 The reason why we impose this limitation is because based on our experience, the removal of header array support greatly simplifies processing of headers.
 If header array were supported, then application not only must inspect all headers, it also has to inspect some headers to see if they contain arrays.
-With the
+With the removal of array support, application only has to inspect the main header list in the message.

-2.4 Message Body (pjsip_msg_body)
+3.4 Message Body (pjsip\msg\body)

-SIP message body is represented with pjsip_msg_body structure in PJSIP.
-This structure is declared in cpjsip/sip_msg.h>.
+SIP message body is represented with pjsip\msg\body structure in PJSIP.
+This structure is declared in cpjsip/sip\msg.h>.

 '''

 struct pjsip_msg_body

 / MIME content type.

 For incoming messages, the parser will fill in this member with the

 content type found in Content-Type header.

 For outgoing messages, application must fill in this member with

 ^{\star} \, appropriate value, because the stack will generate Content-Type header

 based on the value specified here.

 pjsip_media_type content_type;

 / Pointer to buffer which holds the message body data.

 For incoming messages, the parser will fill in this member with the

 pointer to the body string.

 ^{\star} When sending outgoing message, this member doesn't need to point to the

 actual message body string.
 It can be assigned with arbitrary pointer,

-^\star because the value will only need to be understood by the print_body()
+^{\star} because the value will only need to be understood by the print_body()

 function.
 The stack itself will not try to interpret this value, but

 instead will always call the print body() whenever it needs to get the

 actual body string.

 void data;

 / The length of the data.

-^{\star} \, For incoming messages, the parser will fill in this member with the
+For incoming messages, the parser will fill in this member with the

 actual length of message body.

 When sending outgoing message, again just like the "data" member, the

 "len" member doesn't need to point to the actual length of the body

 string.

 unsigned len;

 / Pointer to function to print this message body.

 ^{\star} Application must set a proper function here when sending outgoing

 message.

 This structure itself.

 @param msg body

+@param buf

 The buffer.

-@param buf

 @param size

 The buffer size.

+@return

 The length of the string printed, or -1 if there is

-@return

 not enough space in the buffer to print the whole

 message body.

 int (print body)

 ( struct pjsip_msg_body msg_body,

 char buf, pj_size_t size );

 / Pointer to function to clone the data in this message body.

 void (clone data)

 ( pj pool t pool, const void data, unsigned len );

+};

 '''

-Code 17 Message Body Declaration
+Code 19 Message Body Declaration